The Behavioral Movement in Modern Political Analysis

 Neglect of Normative Concerns:

-The emphasis on empirical research and value-neutrality led to the neglect of normative questions, such as justice, ethics, and political philosophy, which are essential to understanding political systems.
+The emphasis on empirical research and value-neutrality led to the neglect of normative questions such as justice, ethics, and political philosophy, which are essential to understanding political systems.

 Cultural Bias:

-Detachment from Real-World Politics:
+Isolation from Real-World Politics:

 Conclusion: